Horizon Zero Dawn PlayStation 4 Trophy Guide and Road Map

 Doing this for the first time will earn you the above trophy.

-All of these trophies except for one require that you Kill a machine of every type.
+All of the below trophies in this portion of our Horizon Zero Dawn Trophy Guide, except for one, require that you Kill a machine of every type.
 The machines are categorised and thus for killing one of each machine type within each category, you’ll be able to earn all of the trophies below.